 In other words, weaken the magnets at the bottom of the PE energy hill.

 Such a wheel should spin faster and faster.
 On each cycle, the magnets

 interact first to give the wheel a strong kick.
 But during the trip

-back out, their force is weaker, so the opposite kick doesn't cancel out
+back out, the magnet force is weaker, so the opposite kick doesn't cancel

-the fuel! :) Of course they can only supply a few joules total.
+the fuel! :) Of course they can only supply a few joules total before

 People on Make blog talking about